The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 \subsection{Performance of Systems}

 The evaluation metrics used in the LSC are based on the time taken to submit the correct image and the number of correct and incorrect submissions.
 The number of participating teams increased from 9 in 2022 to 14 in 2023, reaching 35 in 2024.
 In 2024, some systems had multiple instances (e.g., SYSTEM1, SYSTEM2), which were treated as independent participants.
 This increased the total number of submissions and led to higher performance variability.
+We begin with correctness, then examine timing, and finally relate both to aggregate scores across recurring teams.